cristhianjaramillo/cristhianjaramillo.github.io/_posts/2024-08-16-electronic-voting.md

   - electronic voting
   - elections
 ---
-> "Electronic voting is crucial for including those who cannot travel."
+> "Electronic voting, whether in-person or remote, is the technological promise to modernize elections worldwide.
+Speed, accuracy, and inclusion are the key words for this tool, designed to address the logistical challenges of traditional elections."

 <div style="text-align: center;">
   <figure style="display: inline-block; text-align: center; margin-top: -10px;">